cartridge/cartridge-copy-assets/README.md

 };
 ```

-This will create the task for you as long as your `src` & `dest` directories are correct.
+This will create the copy task `fonts` for you as long as your `src` & `dest` directories are correct.

 Running `gulp copy-assets:fonts` will copy the contents of the path `fonts.src` to the path `fonts.dest`